Sunday, November 16, 2025 | 5:30 pm

 Tessa Lark

-Violinist Tessa Lark is one of the most captivating artistic voices of our time, consistently praised by critics and audiences for her astounding range of sounds, technical agility, and musical elegance.
-Increasingly in demand in the classical realm, in 2020 she was nominated for a Grammy in the Best Classical Instrumental Solo category.
-She is also a highly acclaimed fiddler in the tradition of her native Kentucky, delighting audiences with programming that includes Appalachian and bluegrass music and inspiring composers to write for her.
+Violinist Tessa Lark is one of the most captivating artistic voices of our time, praised by critics and audiences for her astounding range of sounds, technical agility, and musical elegance.
+In 2020 she was nominated for a Grammy in the Best Classical Instrumental Solo category.
+She is also an acclaimed fiddler in the tradition of her native Kentucky, delighting audiences with programming that includes Appalachian and bluegrass music, and inspiring composers to write for her.

-The violinist has performed with orchestras, recital venues and festivals around the world.
-She has appeared with the Royal Scottish National Orchestra; the Louisville Orchestra; and the Albany, Indianapolis, Knoxville and Seattle Symphonies; as well as being presented by Carnegie Hall, New York's Lincoln Center, London's Wigmore Hall, Amsterdam's Concertgebouw, the Music Center at Strathmore, the Isabella Stewart Gardner Museum in Boston, Cal Performances, San Francisco Performances, the Seattle Chamber Music Society, Australia's Musica Viva Festival, and the Marlboro, Mostly Mozart, and Bridgehampton summer festivals.
+Lark has performed with orchestras, recital venues, and festivals around the world.
+She has appeared with the Royal Scottish National Orchestra, BBC Symphony Orchestra, the Stuttgart Philharmonic, and the Indianapolis, Knoxville and Seattle symphonies; as well as being presented by Carnegie Hall, Lincoln Center, Wigmore Hall, Barbican Hall, Concertgebouw, Isabella Stewart Gardner Museum, Cal Performances, San Francisco Performances, Seattle Chamber Music Society, Australia’s Musica Viva Festival, and the Marlboro, Mostly Mozart, and Bridgehampton summer festivals.

-Lark's debut commercial recording was the Grammy-nominated SKY, a bluegrass-inspired violin concerto written for her by Michael Torke and performed with the Albany Symphony Orchestra.
-Besides The Stradgrass Sessions, her discography also includes Fantasy on First Hand Records: fantasias by Schubert, Telemann and Fritz Kreisler; Ravel's Tzigane; and Lark's own composition Appalachian Fantasy.
-Invention, marking the debut album for the violin-bass duo made up of Lark and her fiancé, Michael Thurber, comprises arrangements of Two-Part Inventions by J.S.
-Back along with original compositions by bothduo partners.
-Finally, a live performance recording of Astor Piazzolla's Four Seasons of Buenos Aires was released in 2021 by the Buffalo Philharmonic in hor Piazzolla's centenary.
+Lark’s debut recording was the Grammy-nominated Sky, a bluegrass-inspired violin concerto written for her by Michael Torke and performed with the Albany Symphony Orchestra.
+Her discography also includes “Fantasy” on First Hand Records and “Invention” with bassist Michael Thurber.
+A live performance recording of Piazzolla’s Four Seasons of Buenos Aires was released in 2021 by the Buffalo Philharmonic in honor of Piazzolla’s centenary.

 "She exudes a graciousness that welcomes you to join her in the exploration of the music.
 Her sound is rich, yet always maintains an underlying purity." —Violinist.com